Guide

 Aircraft broadcasting position

-Planes don’t need to be “asked” where they are - they continuously broadcast.
-Commercial jets, cargo aircraft, military jets, helicopters, and light aircraft all transmit when equipped with ADS-B.
+Planes continuously broadcast.
+Commercial jets, cargo aircraft, military jets, helicopters, and light aircraft all transmit when equipped with ADS-B. No ground station needs to ask where they are.

 Global tracking networks